shubsolos19/shubsolos19/README.md

 - 🌱 I’m currently learning **javascript**

-- 📝 I regularly write articles on tech,dev and web3
+- 📝 I regularly write articles on tech, dev and web3

 - 📫 How to reach me **shubhambawari123@gmail.com**